 Executive Summary

-The FAIR principles refer frequently to metadata as it is a key enabler in discoverability, but also plays major roles in accessibility and reusability.
-Publishing structured metadata on the web can provide a simple and efficient means to increase the FAIRness of web resources; it exposes metadata contained in web pages through a formal mechanism, allowing systematic collection and processing by web-based crawlers.
-The adoption of structured metadata within and across domains would benefit greatly from recommendations for their consistent implementation across data repositories, in order to achieve full potential of interoperability that enhances the discoverability and accessibility of data.
-Based on community consultation and subsequent works, this guideline provides nine recommendations to support the process of publishing structured metadata on the web, namely:
+The FAIR principles refer frequently to metadata as a key enabler in discoverability, but also having a major role in accessibility and reusability.
+Publishing structured metadata on the web can provide a simple and efficient means to increase the FAIRness of web resources: it exposes metadata contained in web pages through a formal mechanism, allowing systematic collection and processing by web-based crawlers.
+Efforts to adopt structured metadata within and across domains would benefit greatly from a set of recommendations that would help ensure consistent implementation leading to enhanced discoverability and accessibility of data.
+Based on community consultation and subsequent work, this guideline provides nine recommendations to support the process of publishing structured metadata on the web, namely:

 • Recommendation 1: Clarify the purpose(s) of your markup